top of page

 Short

-Peacocke lives in a very old farmhouse in a tiny town in central New Jersey with her family and her biggest fan, a gnashy standard poodle called Mila.
-She also spends as much time as possible in New Zealand.
+Peacocke lives in an old farmhouse in a tiny town in central New Jersey with her family and a gnarly, gnashy standard poodle named Mila, who remains her most devoted (and opinionated) fan.

 www.gemmapeacocke.com